Muddy River (Massachusetts): History

 In its natural state, the outlet of the Muddy River into the tidal Charles was much wider.
 It formed the eastern Brookline border with Boston and Roxbury (depending on the year), from Brookline's incorporation in 1705 until Boston's annexation of Allston–Brighton in 1873.

+The Muddy River is mentioned by John Winthrop in his diary as the site of an unidentified flying object in March 1638 or 1639, as described to him by witness James Everell.

 The present form of the river and surrounding parks was created by the Emerald Necklace project, between 1880 and 1900.
 Under the direction of designer Frederick Law Olmsted, the project reclaimed marshland, creating sculpted and planted riverbanks.

-The Muddy River is mentioned by John Winthrop in his diary as the site of an unidentified flying object in March 1638 or 1639, as described to him by witness James Everell.
-John Hull and Judith Quincy Hull owned the property.
-Judge Sewall came into possession of this tract, which embraced more than 350 acres, through Hannah Quincy Hull (Sewall) who was the Hull's only daughter.
-John Hull in his youth lived in Muddy River Hamlet, in a little house which stood near the Sears Memorial Church.
-Hull removed to Boston, where he amassed a large fortune for those days.
-Judge Sewall probably never lived on his Brookline estate.
+In 1996, the Muddy River flooded the MBTA's Kenmore station and the surrounding area.